War of 17–92: Casselberry v. Fern Park

 To those in his favor, Hibbard Casselberry was without equal in the county.
 In their estimation, Hibbard was an always jovial hero.
 He built the city of Casselberry out of pure determination and was always quick to step up for any worthy cause in his namesake city.
 In their eyes, anyone who thought otherwise was either jealous or delusional!

-But those that disobeyed the town founder found him ruthless and vengeful.
-Hibbard and his army would use every tool in the chest to punish opponents: discriminatory zoning, denying access to utilities, refusing garbage collection, canceling leases, banishment from town activities, threats and intimidation, numerous lawsuits, tearing up roads leading to their property, or running rivals out of business.
-Maybe even violence.
+But those who disobeyed the town founder found him ruthless and vengeful.
+Hibbard and his army would use every tool in the chest to punish opponents: discriminatory zoning, denying access to utilities, refusing garbage collection, canceling leases, banishment from town activities, threats and intimidation, numerous lawsuits, tearing up roads leading to their property, or running rivals out of business—maybe even violence.

 After a controversy-filled city council meeting in March 1952, Hibbard rushed toward a particularly vocal adversary named Sam Gerson, who owned an antique shop in Casselberry.
 The two exchanged verbal jabs at City Hall, and (not liking Gerson’s tone) Hibbard got in Gerson’s face and gnashed his teeth.